prudvig/data-scientist-exercise02/README.md

 If you wish to submit via an emailed zip file:
 1. Clone this repository or download the code as a zip file (see image below)
 2. Extract this repo (if downloaded as zip) and work locally with the code.
 3. When finished, zip your project folder (code and writeup) and submit to the email you received the exercise from.
+Do not encrypt or add a password to the zip.

 <img src="https://i.postimg.cc/KzwCd2Mg/Screen-Shot-2021-12-27-at-9-05-31-AM.png" alt="Downloading A Repo as a ZIP file" width="350">